ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 ```spl
 index=botsv1 imreallynotbatman.com
 ```
-- **index=botsv1** – Restricts scope to the lab dataset. *Why:* Prevents irrelevant results.
+- **index=botsv1**  –  Specifies the data source or repository (database of logs).
-- **imreallynotbatman.com** – Keyword search for the targeted domain. *Why:* Captures any events involving the compromised web server.
+- **imreallynotbatman.com**  –  Specifies the specific domain I'm investigating, like a keyword search for the targeted domain to capture any events involving the compromised (defaced) web server.

 <p align="left">
   <img src="images/splunk-cyber-kill-chain-investigation-06.png?raw=true&v=2"